 You know, if you look at what's happening here, Manafort, okay, they had a plea agreement.

-They've got a cooperation deal, that's now gone.
+They've got a cooperation deal.

 Then you got Jerome Corsi who's going to join us at the top of the next hour.

-Mark Penn said it really, really well in a brilliant piece in the hill today, dissecting this whole Mueller investigation, a case by case analysis, just how weak Mueller's case is.
+Mark Penn said it really, really well in a brilliant piece in the Hill today, dissecting this whole Mueller investigation, a case-by-case analysis, just how weak Mueller's case is.

-Muller is now desperate.
+Mueller is now desperate.

-What did he really know about that?
+Or did he really know about that?

-And by the way, if you tell us we're gonna give you a sweet deal, otherwise we're gonna let you die in rotten prison.
+And by the way, if you tell us, we're going to give you a sweet deal.

 You're 72 years old.